Panopticon-Project/panopticon-admin/Theory_of_Change.md

 * That people desire change.
 * That all people have an inalienable human right to privacy.
 * That unchecked surveillance is wrong.
+* That deliberately influencing people through any means other than factual two way discourse is wrong.
+* That censoring factual two way discourse is wrong.
+* That spreading lies is wrong.
+* That spreading hate is wrong.
 * That a check on surveillance that exists behind closed doors is wrong.
 * That surveillance for profit is wrong.
 * That activists have a right to be activists.
 People should be able to safely hold their government and others to account.